-TABLE 1.1 MUNICIPA L PERMITS AND APPROVALS: TOWN OF BERK SHIRE Permit/Approval Required for: Issued by: See: Zoning Permit All land development as defined in Article 10, including signs, accessory structures, conversions and changes of use, unless specifically exempted from these regulations under Section 3.1.
+TABLE 1.1 MUNICIPAL PERMITS AND APPROVALS: TOWN OF BERKSHIRE Permit/Approval Required for: Issued by: See: Zoning Permit All land development as defined in Article 10, including signs, accessory structures, conversions and changes of use, unless specifically exempted from these regulations under Section 3.1.
 Zoning Administrator Section 3.1 Waste Water Permit On-Site Sewage Disposal Systems.
 Agency of Natural Resources Section 5.10 Access by Right-of- Way Approval Development without frontage on a maintained public road or public waters.
 DRB Section 5.3 Site Plan Approval All development except for one and two household dwellings, forestry and agriculture, unless otherwise specifically exempted.
 DRB Section 3.2 (C) Conditional Use Approval All uses classified as conditional uses under each district in Table 4.1.
-DRB Section 3.2 (B) Variance Approval Requests for a variance from the provisions of these regulations DRB Section 3.2 (D) Certificate of Compliance Use of a dwelling or structure constructed after the effective date of these regulations for which a zoning permit has been issued.
-Zoning Administrator Section 2.10 Subdivision Approval All subdivisions of land, as defined in Article 10, including boundary line and lot line adjustments.
+DRB Section 3.2 (B) Variance Approval Requests for a variance from the provisions of these regulations DRB Section 3.2 (D) Certificate of Compliance I the attactive date of these regulations for which Section 2.10 Subdivision Approval All subdivisions of land, as defined in Article 10, including boundary line and lot line adjustments.
 DRB Article 7 Sketch Plan Approval All applications for subdivision approval DRB Section 7.2 Preliminary Plan Approval All applications for major subdivisions [the creation of 4 or more lots] DRB Section 7.3 Final Plan Approval All applications for subdivision approval DRB Section 7.4 Plat Recording All approved subdivisions of land, including boundary line and lot line adjustments.
 DRB Section 7.5